danieltjw/aifutures/README.md

 ## Positive Adaption Scenarios

-Human society, possibly with the help of a friendly AGI, is able to reap the benefits of Narrow AIs and AGIs.
+Human society, likely with the help of a friendly AGI, is able to reap the benefits of Narrow AIs and AGIs.

 ### Abundance Scenario

+Health improves as medical services and nutrition are widely available.

-Slavery ends as humans labour is not required to maintain society.
+Overwork and modern slavery ends as humans are mostly not required to maintain society.
 Many still work for nostalgia, others pursue education or creative hobbies.

 Creativity flourishes.
 Without the need to restrict their creativity to make money, many artists now have more freedom to create less unconventional work.